 “Lousy.
 I feel lousy.”

-“Were you able to stop the vomiting?”
-He ran his hand over his face as if trying to pull it into shape.
+“Were you able to stop the vomiting?” he asked, pulling downward on his face with both hands as if trying to pull it into shape.

 “Yes, a person can only vomit so much.
 I’ve stopped for now, but I don’t dare eat anything.
 I think it’s going to take several days for me to feel right again.”